marijnh/Eloquent-JavaScript/07_robot.md

 {{index "persistent map (exercise)", "Set class", array, "PGroup class"}}

-The most convenient way to represent the set of member values remains is still an array, since those are easy to copy.
+The most convenient way to represent the set of member values is still an array, since those are easy to copy.

 {{index "concat method", "filter method"}}

-When a value is added to the group, you can create a new group with a copy of the original array that has the value added (for example using `concat`).
+When a value is added to the group, you can create a new group with a copy of the original array that has the value added (for example, using `concat`).
 When a value is deleted, you filter it from the array.

 The class' ((constructor)) can take such an array as argument, and